dmallia17/dmallia17.github.io/projects.markdown

 ###### Cocoa the cat.
 Let the Internet karma flow in.

-While simulation has been conducted for understanding urban cat population trends under different policies for controlling their growth - ranging from tragic kill programs to trap-hysterectomy/vasectomy-release programs, these projects were more focused on large population trends and used individual-based simulations where individuals (here, cats) could change
+While simulation has been conducted for understanding urban cat population trends under different policies for controlling their growth, ranging from tragic kill programs to trap-hysterectomy/vasectomy-release programs, these projects were more focused on large population trends and used individual-based simulations where individuals (here, cats) could change